Calendar - Shelburne News

 Richmond Free Library

-Sept.
+• Sept.
 13: 1:30 p.m.
-Vermont Humanities Council Speakers Bureau event hosted by Community Senior Center of Richmond, Huntington, and Bolton: “Of Wheelmen, the New Woman, and Good Roads,” Luis Vivanco Explores Bicycling in Vermont, 1880-1920.
+The Vermont Humanities Council Speakers Bureau and Community Senior Center of Richmond, Huntington, and Bolton present “Of Wheelmen, the New Woman, and Good Roads,” in which Luis Vivanco explores bicycling in Vermont, 1880-1920.
 Vivanco is a cultural anthropologist and co-director of the University of Vermont’s Humanities Center.
 Free.
 201 Bridge Street.
 Information: Jane Vossler, 434-5439 or janevossler@gmail.com.

+• Sept.
+19: 5 to 6 p.m.
+Silent Auction preview and bidding, “Hidden Gems Unveiled,” over 125 private works by one-time Richmond resident Harold Vandervoort Walsh (1892-1987).
+Benefits Community Senior Center.

 SOUTH BURLINGTON